National Health Bill 2009; Public Health Bill, 2017

 Meanwhile, Things Just Got Weird:

 Picky parents lead to picky children: A study has found that lower levels of picky eating in children were associated with parents imposing few restrictions on foods and a lack of pressure to eat.
-A senior author on the paper advised parents not to force kids to clean their plate or bribe children with food.
+A senior author on the paper advised parents not to force kids to clean their plates or bribe children with food.

 Neanderthal gene linked to increased fertility: A study has linked progesterone receptor gene, inherited from Neanderthals, with increased fertility in women.
 And we thought we had left our Neanderthal past behind.
 They seem to be still influencing our future!